hrcg/hrcg.github.io/content/about.md

 author = "hrcg"
 +++

-I'm a web developer based in Albania, follow my blog for random thoughts related to webdev and more.
+I'm a web developer based in [Albania](https://en.wikipedia.org/wiki/Albania), follow my blog for random thoughts related to webdev and more.
+Also check out my [portfolio](https://eraldkuci.dev/).